Changes to the vocational education and training (VET) system

 - Work-based learning information for tertiary education providers

-- Work-based learning provision funding
+- New or expanded work-based learning provision

 Industry Skills Boards and polytechnics appoint chief executives